 What Hose Material Won’t Kink?

-The most dependable hoses on the market used to be made of rubber and vinyl, but with the advances in technology, and the growth of unique consumer needs, fabrics, nylons, and plastic all are regularly found in their construction.
-All season, flexible, compact, expanding, and lightweight hoses are all made from different material combinations, although they do tend to have one thing in common: more often than not they kink.
+The most dependable hoses on the market used to be made of rubber and vinyl, but with the advances in technology and the growth of unique consumer needs, fabrics, nylons, and plastic are regularly found in their construction.
+All seasons, flexible, compact, expanding, and lightweight hoses are all made from different material combinations, although they do tend to have one thing in common: more often than not kink.

 Is there a dependable non-kinking material from which hoses are made of?
 Is there a true never kink hose material currently in use?
 In my search for the (almost) 100% non-kinking hose, I found a variety of hose materials and types that aid in preventing kinks through the life of the hose.
 My conclusion?
 There is not one single type of hose material that will keep a hose from kinking, but there is a variety of construction designs that most certainly are anti-kink.